knowledgeboard/knowledgeboard.github.io/templates/blog.md

 ### 2024-07-28 11:54

 The day after return!
 Home again!
+Back to 🦆.